nearspacelabs/stac-client-python/README.md

 stac_request = StacRequest(datetime=time_filter, geometry=geometry_data)

 # search_one method requests only one item be returned that meets the query filters in the StacRequest
-# what's returned is the most recent data, that's after August 1st, 2019 and that intersects the coordinate
+# the item returned is a StacItem protobuf message. search_one, will only return the most recently
-# defined by geometry_data
+# observed results that matches the time filter and spatial filter
 stac_item = client.search_one(stac_request)

 # get the thumbnail asset from the assets map.
 The other option would be a Geotiff, with asset key 'GEOTIFF_RGB'